javadasoodeh/CV/opencv_basic/COLOR_SPACES.md

 ## Code Overview:

 The main goal of this code is to show how to work with different color spaces in OpenCV.
-It loads an image, converts it to grayscale and several other color spaces (HSV, LAB, YCrCb, HLS, and Luv), and then displays the original and color space images along with their respective channels.
+It loads an image, converts it to grayscale and several other color spaces (HSV, LAB, YCrCb, HLS, and Luv), and then displays the original and color space images along with their respective channels.(We discussed RGB color space before.)

 ## Code Breakdown: